andresrosso/andresrosso.github.io/_portfolio/project-biomedical-reader-tool.md

 ## Project Overview

 The **Biomedical Reader Tool** is a cutting-edge AI-powered application designed to assist physicians, researchers, and medical professionals in rapidly analyzing and comprehending biomedical scientific papers.
-Leveraging state-of-the-art natural language processing (NLP) and machine learning techniques, the tool offers a suite of advanced features to enhance the user's ability to extract valuable insights, understand complex relationships, and make informed decisions based on academic research.
+Leveraging state-of-the-art natural language processing (NLP) and machine learning techniques, the tool offers a suite of advanced features to enhance the user's ability to extract valuable insights, understand complex relationships, and make informed decisions based on academic research  [medicalred.com](medicalread.com).

 ![Biomedical Reader Tool](/images/medicalread.png)